wearefrank/frank-runner/README.md

-When Frank!Runner starts it will copy the FrankConfig.xsd from the Frank!Framework webapp to your configurations folder so you can refer to it from your configuration file like:
+When Frank!Runner starts it will copy the FrankConfig.xsd from the Frank!Framework webapp to your configurations folder so you can refer to it in your configuration files like:

 ```
 <Configuration